-It’s not just a case of whacking two slightly similar pictures together.
-It involves research, but before that you need an idea to go forward with.
+There is a decent amount of planning that goes in a good combo photo.
+It’s not just a case of whacking to slightly similar pictures together.
+It involves research, but before that, you need an idea to go forward with.

-But if you like a challenge, like us, then dig through your archives and see if you’ve got two shots already you could mash up, or one that’s screaming out for a partner.
+It’s up to you if you want to make your life easier and shoot two new shots to combine together.
+It would be the simplest way.
+But if you like a challenge, like us, then dig through your archives and see if you’ve got two shots already you could mash-up, or one that’s screaming out for a partner.

 Here are our best tips to shooting for perfect combo photos:

 1. Always keep your original picture close to hand as a reference for shooting the other half.